 Ground: Soft Ground

-We're starting off with the adidas Adizero RS15s which are, without a doubt, up there as some of the best rugby boots on the market.
+We're starting with the adidas Adizero RS15s which are, without a doubt, up there as some of the best rugby boots on the market.

 Designed for rapid responses and agility on the field, these boots are specifically tailored for soft ground performance.
 The lightweight synthetic forefoot ensures swift movements, while the rigid stability wings, ripstop fabric in the rearfoot, and foam Sensepods in the heel keep you securely locked in during sprints.